bohrer-lab/ecodata-matlab/docs/developer_guide.md

   ![rtd_pr_banner](images/rtd_pr_version_warning.png)

   You can push additional commits to the open PR if you want to change anything after seeing the preview build.
 Read the docs will build a new preview whenever a new commit is made to the PR.

 - Option 2: Build the docs locally.
 You will need to have python and the docs requirements installed.

-    - To install the doc requirements: ``pip install sphinx furo sphinxcontrib-matlabdomain myst-parser`` or install using the conda or pip requirements file (located in the ``docs`` directory)
+    - To install the doc requirements: ``pip install sphinx furo sphinxcontrib-matlabdomain myst-parser sphinxcontrib-youtube`` or install using the conda or pip requirements file (located in the ``docs`` directory)
     - Build the docs: ``sphinx-build -b html docs docs/_build``
     - To view the build, open the ``index.html`` in the docs/_build directory that was created.